gasharper/PyramidFlow/README.md

 - `numStack`.
 Num of block stacked in normalizing flow. default is 4.
 - `gpu`.
 Training using which GPU device. default is 0.
 - `batchSize`.
 Training batch size. default is 2.
 - `saveMemory`.
-Whether use autoFlow to save memory during training. default is True.
+Whether use autoFlow to save memory during training. default is True, but training slower.

 ## Citation
 If you find this code useful, don't forget to star the repo ⭐ and cite the paper: